AkPuLk0/BC250---Led-Progress/README.md

 ## Update the Decky plugin

-Remove the old Steam Download RGB plugin from Decky Loader, then install the new ZIP through **Developer → Install Plugin from ZIP**.
+Remove the old Steam Download RGB plugin from Decky Loader, then install `steam-download-rgb-decky-v0.8-beta10.zip` through **Developer → Install Plugin from ZIP**.

 ---